Telling the story of America's freedoms--and the leaders who guided them into law--has become a passion for Suzanne Munson.

 After a career in corporate and nonprofit communications, Suzanne found time for her first loves, history and writing.
 With family dating to the first decades of American settlement, she has always had a special interest in the nation's Colonial period.
 She grew up hearing about the exploits of her eighteenth-century pioneer kindred on the country's western frontier and about the trials of earlier ancestors in seventeenth-century Jamestown, Virginia.

 She believes that the enormous contributions of the country's Founding Fathers provide essential lessons for the future and should be revisited thoughtfully today.
+Added to her works of traditional history and metaphysical history is a new book of reflections on mindful living, Of Loss and Love - A Journey of the Heart.
 She makes her home in Central Virginia.